PixelPaper/uxd/uxd_resources.md

 **Design Pattern Libraries** can be an invaluable resource, it will save you time on repetitive tacks and allow you to build up a set of templates and stencils that suits your style.
 Paul Boag looks at [How and why to create a pattern library.][11]
 Notable pattern libraries include – [MailChip][12], [BBC][13] and [The Next Web.][14]

-A practical exercise looked at how we might redesign the [ATM][21].
-With banks offering different experiences through different interfaces, there is a lack of consistency in the process.
-Global design consultancy [IDEO][22] looked at how the process could be redesigned for the [BBVA Group][23]

 [8]:http://www.amazon.co.uk/gp/product/0123819598/ref=as_li_ss_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=0123819598&linkCode=as2&tag=eleventhirty-21
 [9]:http://alistapart.com/article/connected-ux
 [10]:http://principles.adactio.com